Arnab-Developer/gethashcode-comparison/README.md

 But if I restart the app then it returns different value.
 So for `string` `Object.GetHashCode()` return same value until the app domain is restarted.

-So the conclution is never store return value of `Object.GetHashCode()` out of application to check the object equality.
+So the conclusion is never store return value of `Object.GetHashCode()` out of application to check the object equality.
 If you need to store the value of `Object.GetHashCode()` and use that in future then override `GetHashCode()` in your class.